The Perfect Assistant

-“Why haven’t you ordered to render a new one?”
+“Why haven’t you put in an order to render a new one?”
 He sat up and reached for her hand.

 “I’ve started printing, Christopher.”
 She smiled at him.
 “It will be ready in fourteen minutes.”

-“Don’t be this sloppy.”
+“Don’t be so sloppy.”
 He turned her hand and touched the soft surface of her palm.
 “I want you to be perfect.”
-It was indistinguishable from the real skin.
+It was indistinguishable from real skin.
 He could not see the edge of where one body item blended with the other.
 “You are almost perfect.”

 “I am perfect,” she said with a faint smile.